beartype/beartype/doc/src/faq.rst

 script regardless of size, scope, funding, or audience.
-Never worry about your backend Django_ server taking an impromptu swan dive on St. Patty's Day just because your frontend React_ client pushed a 5MB JSON file serializing a doubly-nested list of integers. :superscript:`Nobody could have foreseen this!`
+Never worry about your backend Django_ server taking an impromptu swan dive on St. Patty's Day just because your frontend React_ client pushed a 5MB JSON file serializing a doubly-nested list of integers. :sup:`Nobody could have foreseen this!`

 The idea of competing runtime type-checkers like typeguard_ is that they compulsively do *everything.* If you annotate a function decorated by typeguard_